REAL-Prover: Retrieval Augmented Lean Prover for Mathematical Reasoning

 In our work, premise selection addresses the challenge of identifying the most relevant theorems based on the current Lean proof state.
 To enhance this process, we developed LeanSearch-PS, a retrieval system built around a high-performance embedding model.
 This model projects both Lean proof states and Mathlib theorems into a shared semantic vector space.
 During proof generation, the current proof state is embedded, and a nearest-neighbor search is performed to retrieve the top-k most relevant theorems.
 These selected premises are then supplied as context to our language model, helping it produce more effective and accurate proof steps.

-To train the embedding model, we construct a dataset of $(s, t_{\text{pos}})$ pairs.
-These pairs are extracted from Mathlib using the Jixia tool \cite{jixiaGitHub}.
-In this context, $s$ refers to a Lean proof state, and $t_{\text{pos}}$ refers to a theorem that was successfully applied at that step.
-The training process follows a two-stage approach, inspired by transfer learning techniques commonly used to improve text retrieval \cite{SFRAIResearch2024}.
+To train the embedding model, we construct a dataset of $(s, t_{\text{pos}})$ pairs extracted from Mathlib using the Jixia tool \cite{jixiaGitHub}.
+Here, $s$ denotes a Lean proof state, and $t_{\text{pos}}$ denotes the theorem successfully applied at that step.
+The training process adopts a two-stage framework inspired by transfer learning strategies commonly used in text retrieval \cite{SFRAIResearch2024}.
 In both stages, we employ the InfoNCE loss\cite{oord2018representation} defined as

-\begin{itemize}[leftmargin = *] \item \textbf{Initial Training:} The model was initially trained on $(s, t_{\text{pos}})$ pairs using a contrastive loss function: $L(x_1,x_2)=yd(x_1,x_2)^2+(1-y)\max(m-d(x_1,x_2),0)^2$. where the $d(x_1,x_2)$ denotes a distance metric between embeddings, and $y=1$ if $x_1$ and $x_2$ are similar, and $y=0$ otherwise.
-The $m$ is hyperparameter that defines the minimum distance between dissimilar pairs.
-In our data, we treat state as $x_1$ and $t_\text{pos}$ as $x_2$.
-We adopt the in-batch negatives strategy, where other premises within the same training batch that are not associated with the current state are treated as negative examples for contrastive learning of premise relevance. \item \textbf{Hard Negative Enhanced Training:} To improve fine-grained discrimination, the initial model was used to mine hard negatives—challenging incorrect premises for each state.
-This process produces triplets of the form $(s, t_{\text{pos}}, t_{\text{hard\_neg}})$, where $t_{\text{hard\_neg}}$ refers to hard negative premise.
-We then train the model using a triplet loss function: $L(x,p,n) = \max(d(x,p)-d(x,n)+m,0)$, where $x$ is state, $p$ is $t_\text{pos}$ and $n$ is $t_\text{hard\_neg}$.
-After this stage training, we obtain our final embedding model. \end{itemize}
+where $k_0$ is the embedding of positive example, $k_1, \ldots, k_n$ are the embedding of negative examples, and $\tau$ is a temperature hyperparameter.
+In the subsequent description, we will omit explicit mention of the embedding for brevity.